HackYourFuture/databases/Week2/MAKEME.md

 > Prep exercises are exercises that you should work on _before_ the session on Sunday.
 These are a little more difficult or show an important concept and as such are a great exercise to talk about with your mentor.
 Have a solution ready by Sunday as you may be asked to show what you did.

-Inside your `databases` fork, go to the folder `Week2`.
-Inside of that folder, navigate to `QA_PREP_EXERCISE.md` file which explains what needs to be done.
+The [QA_PREP_EXERCISE.md](./QA_PREP_EXERCISE.md) file explains what needs to be done for the prep exercise this week.
 There will also be some questions at the bottom to think about.
 Go through them _before_ the session on Sunday as it will be covered then.

 ## 3. **MySQL exercises**